 I've only heard one episode, but I think this is going to be a hit.
 Wow in the World is perfect for kids ages 5-10.
 NPR suggests that 12 year olds might like it, but I think it might appeal to younger listeners more.
 Mindy has a voice full of personality--she's a vocal cartoon character--which my 9 year old loved.
 The duo plays off each other nicely--you wish you had science teachers this cool and zany back in 5th grade.

 While still relying on technology, this podcast will force children to imagine the worlds the hosts are introducing.
 Make it a family listen and then ask probing questions after.
-Wow in the World arrived at the perfect time to save us on our summer road trips.

 This is not a sponsored post.